mkenney/docker-devenv/README.md

              then the .tmux.conf file from the docker image will be used.

 # COMMANDS
-     Available commands devenv can execute
+     Available commands devenv can execute.
+TARGET refers to the name of the instance you are managing and PATH refers to the mounted working directory.
+     If PATH is omitted, it defaults to the current directory.

+     If TARGET is omitted, current instances are searched to see if any are attached to the specified PATH, and if so, TARGET is set to the instance name.
+If not, TARGET defaults to the basename of the PATH value.

          attach [TARGET]
-             Attach to a running environment specified by the optional [TARGET] argument.
-If omitted, runing environments are searched to see if they are attached to the specified PATH (which defaults to the current directory).
-If none are found then TARGET is set to the basename of the PATH value.
-This is the default command.
+             Attach to a current instance specified by the optional [TARGET] argument.

              EXAMPLES
                  devenv attach [TARGET]